ulfbiallas/webpack-hmr-demo/README.md

     npm run server

 and a webpack-dev-server will be started on port 3000.
-When you change the `index.js`, the app in the browser will update automatically.
+When you change the `index.tsx`, the app in the browser will update automatically.

 To see changes on the `index.html`, you need to reload the page manually!

-## Linting

-There is a linter setup using `ESLint`.
-You can run the check by executing:

-    npm run eslint

 ## Tests